SiddharthEngineer23/personal-portfolio/content/authors/admin/_index.md

 highlight_name: false
 ---

 I've had internship experience in fixed-income finance and non-profit research.
-This broad range highlights my interest - exploring the applications of big data wherever it may apply.
+This broad range highlights my interest - exploring big data wherever it may apply.
 This has given me practice working with bond/stock tickers, patent data, tweets, time-series, and so much more.
 In my free time I enjoy using applied statistics to win my Fantasy Football League, lose less money in the stock market, and understand our political economy.\
 \
-For my education, I'm a fourth-year Honors student and at The Ohio State University.
-My major is in Data Analytics with a Machine Learning focused Computational Analytics specialization and I have a minor in Mathematics.
+For my education, I'm a fourth-year Honors student at The Ohio State University.
+I'm studying Data Analytics with a Machine Learning focused Computational Analytics specialization and a minor in Mathematics.
 I'm also a member of several student organizations including [BDAA - Big Data Analytics Association](https://bdaaosu.org/) and [BDAI - Big Data Analytics Investing](https://github.com/SiddharthEngineer23/Data-Analytics-Investing).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.